 No more.
 Today’s consumers are opting to fuel up with foods designed to keep them humming at peak performance.

 Proof?
-The National Restaurant Association reported last year that seven in 10 adults were trying to eat healthier at restaurants than they did two years previously.
+The National Restaurant Association reported last year that seven in 10 adults were trying to eat healthier at restaurants than they did two years prior.
 And a 2014 report in the British Journal of Health Psychology found that they’re justified in doing so.
 People who ate more fruits and vegetables were found to be happier, more curious and more creative.

 Here’s a look at how the creators of three innovative food offerings are targeting today’s health-conscious consumers.